Vipulkumar1997/OTA_Clusterer/README.md

 ./install.sh
 ```

 IMPORTANT: Actually, there is a path-size limitation issue on Windows 10.
-You can't clone this repository successfully on a Windows machine.
+You can't clone this repository successfully on a Windows machine directly.
+You need to download this project from the GitHub web internface as ZIP file and use 7zip to extract it (for some reason, just 7zip works on Windows).

+Move the extracted folder (OTA_Clusterer) into ~/Documents...

+Before running the script, have a look at the NECESSARY instruction notes in the doc/windows folder:

 For Windows Users is there a first experimental version of an install script as well available and tested under Windows 10.
-Before running the script, have a look at the necessary instruction notes in the doc/windows folder:

-Please keep in mind: This project has been developed under Linux.
+Please keep in mind, this project has been developed under Linux.
 You get the best experience with a UNIX based machine.

 ```sh
 cd OTA_Clusterer